-All documents for the application need to be integrated as one single pdf-file (with the file name labelled as follows: NAME and SURNAME of the candidate_best master thesis 2021) and sent to Lien.Goossens@UGent.be .
-The pdf should start with the summary, followed by the signed contribution statement, and finally the full thesis.
-The deadline for submitting the application is November 20th 2020.
+All documents for the application need to be integrated as one single pdf-file (with the file name labelled as follows: NAME and SURNAME of the candidate_best master thesis 2022) and send to Lien.Goossens@UGent.be (the member of the BAPS EC in charge).

 Upon reception of the application, the candidate will receive a confirmation of receipt.
 One member of the EC checks candidates’ eligibility.
 Then, the evaluation will follow a two-step procedure.
-As a first step, each application will be evaluated on the basis of the summary of the thesis by four members of the BAPS executive committee that do not belong to the same university as the candidate.
+As a first step, each application will be evaluated on the basis of the summary of the thesis by five members of the BAPS executive committee that do not belong to the same university as the candidate.
 Each one of these members will select and rank their top 5 applications and based on this evaluation, the best 2-3 theses with the lowest mean rank order are shortlisted.

-As a second step, the full thesis of shortlisted candidates will be evaluated by a jury composed of members of the National committee for psychology at RASAB (ROYAL ACADEMIES FOR SCIENCE AND THE ARTS OF BELGIUM).
+As a second step, the full thesis of the shortlisted candidates will be evaluated by a jury composed of members of the National committee for psychology at RASAB (ROYAL ACADEMIES FOR SCIENCE AND THE ARTS OF BELGIUM).
 The BAPS president sends the folders of the shortlisted candidates to the President of the National committee for psychology at RASAB, which decide about the most appropriate jury depending of the topics of the shortlisted theses.

 2016: Jeroen Delplanque (UGent)

 2013: Esther De Loof (UGent)